icons8/lunacy-docs/docs/components.md

 <embed type="image/svg+xml" alt="instance_reset_overrides" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/5lHhTwB-kkq7WL8ZYDn_QQ.svg" width="844" />

-Click it to **reset the override** and revert the instance back to the style of the main component.
+Click it to **reset the override** and revert the instance back to the style of the component.

 ## Creating overrides